kotoMJ/kotox-android/build-logic/README-POEDITOR.md

 # String resources

-Convention plugin provides AndroidPoEditorPlugin which can import shared string resources from [PoEditor](https://poeditor.com/), converts them accordingly and also copy appropriates strings to appropriates modules based on mapping file.
+Convention plugin provides completely custom AndroidPoEditorPlugin which can import shared string resources from [PoEditor](https://poeditor.com/), converts them accordingly and also copy appropriates strings to appropriates modules based on `cz.kotox.android.poeditor.ResourceModuleMapping` file.

 ## Naming conventions for shared resources in the project: